It seems straightforward to assume that a financial adviser will assist you with your finances. But have you really considered what that would entail?

 “Look to their professional accreditation as a guide.
 It sets a standard with which the adviser needs to comply.
 But ultimately, it’s about the track record of holistic advice they provide, and not only single product advice and sales,” says Swart.

-“Besides this, make sure that your adviser has sufficient backing to protect you when things go wrong, either as part of a reputable advisory or team of professionals.
+“Besides this, make sure that your adviser has sufficient backing to protect you when things go wrong, either as part of a reputable advisory body or team of professionals.
 At the least, the legal minimum of professional indemnity insurance should be in place,” he explains.

 To assist you with your finances further, go have a look at our various financial calculators.